Texas Debt Relief Programs

 We can help you get approved for the lowest payment with one of the best Texas debt relief companies.
 You will understand how each program works, including the benefits and downside of each.
 Our experienced enrollment specialists are trained by the International Association Of Professional Debt Arbitrators (IAPDA), ensuring you get reliable and trustworthy information.
 Our compliance team is constantly monitoring all phone calls, ensuring our enrollment specialists operate with the highest standards for debt relief.

 Golden Financial Services is not a Texas consumer credit counseling company.
 Instead, we specialize in offering hardship programs, including Texas debt negotiation and validation plans to qualified consumers.
 Part of what we do is offer financial education to consumers, including education on debt management programs.
-Ultimately we leave the power in the hands of the consumer, empowering people by providing financial education and options, and making it easy to enroll.
+Ultimately we leave the power in the consumer’s hands, empowering people by providing financial education and options and making it easy to enroll.

 We take pride in ensuring full transparency, which means ensuring you understand the benefits and downsides of all options.
-Based on specific criteria we will recommend the best Texas debt relief program for each person.
-Our enrollment specialists will ensure consumers understand all of their options and assist consumers with enrolling in the program of their choice.
+Based on specific criteria, we will recommend the best Texas debt relief program for each person.

 How old is Golden Financial Services?

-Golden Financial Services was created in 2004, in Boca Raton Florida.
+Golden Financial Services was created in 2004 in Boca Raton, Florida.
 When first incorporated, we offered debt settlement.
-Over the years, we realized that we needed to be able to offer more than just one plan.
+Over the years, we realized that we needed to offer more than just one plan.
 That’s when we started facilitating partnerships with what we believe are the best companies in the nation.
-We don’t charge consumers, instead, we get paid by the companies that we work with.
+We don’t charge consumers.
+Instead, we get paid by the companies that we work with.
 Consumers can talk to one of our enrollment specialists for a free consultation.

 BBB A+ RATING